franktakes/gephi-tutorial/README.md

 * C: How the change should be made (3 options):
 	* Unique: every node/edge gets the same visual property value.
 	* Partition: we set the visual property value based on some attribute of the node for which several categorical attribute values can exist.
-	* Ranking: we set the visual property value propertional to some numeric (possibly continuous) attribute of the node.
+	* Ranking: we set the visual property value proportional to some numeric (possibly continuous) attribute of the node.
 * D: How we actually set the value (screen may change depending on choices made for A, B and C).

  It is worth noting that a total of 2 x 4 x 3 = 24 visual aspects can be changed.